Original publication: July 2019

 Authors: José Manuel VASSALLO, Laura GARRIDO.

-Download the study:
+Download the study: EN

-Download the executive summary:
+Download the study: EN

 Summary